 While every mama’s experience is different, some of the things that could be part of your world during your 30 week ultrasound are:

 - Sleep deprivation.
 You try and sleep with three soccer balls in your belly!
 Getting comfy may feel like a downright impossibility.
 Pregnancy pillows do exist and can help, at least with the physical comfort side of things.
 As for the thoughts that are racing through your head at a million miles an hour?
 Meditation?
 Reading?
 Doing advanced math problems in your head?
 Do what works for you, but you might want to ditch the electronics before bedtime.
 They don’t pair well with sleep.

 - General feelings of overcrowding.
 And with good reason.
 (Remember the part about you having three soccer balls inside you?)
-Your not-so-little one hasn’t dropped down toward your pelvis yet, so they may be pushing against your lungs and leaving you short of breath.
+Your not-so-little one hasn’t dropped down toward your pelvis yet (although you’ll be able to tell during your 30 week ultrasound), so they may be pushing against your lungs and leaving you short of breath.

 - Heartburn.
 But you’re likely used to that at this point, so let’s move on.

 - Mood swings and fatigue.
 That walking-on-sunshine feeling you may have glimpsed in the second trimester has given way to more of a Grinchy sort of number.
 Fine.
 Fine.
 Fine.

 - Swelling of literally everything.
 Like you’ve been blown up like a balloon.
 Your feet may feel particularly, um, expanded.

 What’s 30 weeks pregnant in months?
 7 months ‒ nearly at the finish line!